rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 ## Conclusion

 When I first learned about portal, it caused a paradigm shift in me.
 This is because I thought we could only manage our app by juggling structure with parent and child components relationship.
-With portal, we can eliminates that limitation which can expand more possibility to restructure our app without being restricted with the location of components or templates.
+With portal, we can eliminates that limitation which can expand more possibility to restructure our app without being restricted to the location of components or templates.